-The Skinny on Avocados and Weight Management
+The Skinny on Avocados and Weight Maintenance

-If you're on a diet or want to drop a few pounds, avocados are alright to incorporate into your diet.
+If you're on a diet or want to drop a few pounds, avocados are all right to incorporate into your diet.
 Losing weight requires eating fewer calories than you burn off.
 A 1 oz. serving of avocados contains 50 calories, so you can easily fit them into a calorie-reduced eating plan.
 Just look for ways to substitute avocados for foods that do not deliver lots of vitamins, minerals and phytonutrients.

 You may find that the rich, creamy texture of avocados makes your resolution to eat healthier easier to follow.
 They make a satisfying snack - 8% of your daily recommended value (DV) fiber from 1 serving of avocado.
 Fiber adds bulk to your diet and can help keep you feeling full faster and longer.

 Working out?
 Potassium can help.
 Potassium is an electrolyte.
 Your body loses electrolytes as you sweat that need to be replaced.
 You also need potassium to help build muscle, break down and use carbohydrates.
 Avocados contain 150 mg of potassium per 1 oz. serving.
 In addition, avocados contain 8% of your daily value of fiber with 3.5 g of naturally good fats to help you stay full and energized for all your activities throughout the day.

 What are the types of carbohydrates and how many are in avocados?

 Avocados can fit into a variety of eating plans including a Type 2 Diabetes friendly meal plan.